 It’s hard to believe that this magical, affordable grocery store, with hundreds upon hundreds of products bearing its label, began with just one man.
-But it’s true, and his name is—you guessed it—Joe.
-Sadly his name isn’t actually Trader Joe.
-It’s Joe Coulombe, and he’s actually still alive today!
+But it’s true, and his name was—you guessed it—Joe.
+But, his name wasn’t actually Trader Joe.
+It was Joe Coulombe—sadly, Joe recently passed away in February 2020 at the age of 89.
 Find out some more food product icons you never knew were based on real people.

 At the time, the Tiki trend was very popular so Coulombe decided to base the name of his store off of the popular Tiki-themed restaurant chain, Trader Vic’s.
 Employees wore Hawaiian grass skirts and the store gave customers unique foods that regular supermarkets didn’t carry.
 It was an instant hit.

-In 1979, Coulombe sold the company to Theo Albrecht, but stayed on as the chief executive until he retired.
+In 1979, Coulombe sold the company to Theo Albrecht (one of the owners of another popular grocery chain: Aldi!), but stayed on as the chief executive until he retired.
 The Albrecht family still owns the company today.
 Next, find out some more secrets Trader Joe’s employees want you to know.